teleject/hisrc/README.md

 How the HiSRC jQuery Plugin Works
 =====

-The browser loads the low-resolution image first with an old-fashion `IMG` `SRC` attribute.
+The browser loads a "mobile first" image with an old-fashion `IMG` `SRC` attribute.

-Then the HiSRC jQuery plugin checks the resolution of the browser.
+Then the HiSRC jQuery plugin checks if the device has mobile bandwidth (like 3G) and if so leaves the "mobile first" image in place.

-If the browser resolution is wider than the default 640 pixels width, then the plugin overwrites the low-resolution image for the higher resolution image.

-However, if mobile bandwidth is detected (like 3G), the low-resolutions stay in place.
+If there is a high speed connection and the browser supports a device pixel ration greater then one a 2x image is delivered, otherwise a 1x image with better resolution then "mobile first" is delivered.

 Setting up
 =====